6063-fuguoxue/HW10/README.md

 ![](./clock-sketch-1.jpg)

-The circuit diagram is simply 10 resistor-LED pairs connected in parallel.
+This design can be represented by the circuit diagram below.
+Each resistor-LED pair would be connected to a unique Arduino pin in order to control each LED separately.

 ![](./circuit-diagram.jpg)